Team

-Professor Stephen Jones is a senior researcher of the Program on Georgian Studies and served as its founding director until summer 2024.
+Stephen Jones is a Davis Center associate and chairman of the Advisory Board of the Program on Georgian Studies; he served as the program's founding director from its inception until summer 2024.
 He received his Ph.D. from the London School of Economics and Political Science.
-His books include Socialism in Georgian Colors: The European Road to Social Democracy, 1883-1917 (Harvard University, 2005), and Georgia: A Political History Since Independence (I.B.
+His books include Socialism in Georgian Colors: The European Road to Social Democracy, 1883-1917 (Harvard University, 2005) and Georgia: A Political History Since Independence (I.B.
 Tauris, 2012).
-More recently he edited with Neil MacFarlane Georgia from Autocracy to Democracy (Toronto: University of Toronto Press, 2020).
-Professor Jones became a foreign member of the Georgian Academy of Sciences in 2011 and received an honorary doctorate from Tbilisi State University in 2012 and from Ilia State University in 2018.
+More recently he edited with Neil MacFarlane Georgia from Autocracy to Democracy (University of Toronto Press, 2020).
+Dr. Jones became a foreign member of the Georgian Academy of Sciences in 2011 and received an honorary doctorate from Tbilisi State University in 2012 and from Ilia State University in 2018.

 Mzia Shanava is a Georgian language instructor.
 She is a linguist, journalist, and educator.
 She studied Georgian language and classical humanities at Ivane Javakhishvili University in Tbilisi, Georgia.
 After immigrating to the U.S., she worked as a Georgian translator for the Department of Justice and as a Georgian instructor for the Department of Defense, where she taught Georgian to the diplomatic corps and developed a course on modern Georgian language.

 Nini Sikharulidze is a research assistant for the Program on Georgian Studies.
 She graduated from Brooklyn Technical High School as a biological sciences major.
 She is originally from Tbilisi, Georgia.
-As a member of the Harvard graduating class of 2025, Nini is exploring human developmental and regenerative biology with a secondary focus on global health and health policy.
+As a 2025 Harvard graduate, Nini is exploring human developmental and regenerative biology with a secondary focus on global health and health policy.
 Her current interests include medicine, education, and healthcare strategies in developing nations.

 Advisory Board